-Our Wellbeing Team will be present at the monthly team and managers meetings in order to provide assistance and advice to home adults.
+Our Wellbeing Team will be present at the monthly team and managers meetings in order to provide assistance and advice to the home's adults .

-Home grown adults support the education of housemates by regularly H\helping with homework, Pathway and Transition into school and Information sharing with school homes adults.
+Home's adults support the education of housemates by regularly helping with homework, Pathway and Transition into school and Information sharing with school homes adults .